Key Stage 3 Overview

 P - Making progress but not yet achieving aspirational target

 SB- Progress is significantly below expected levels

 Grades used in reporting for years 10 and 11 will be used in the form of fine grades, this simply uses a 1,2 or 3 after the grade to indicated how secure the grade is.
 For example.

-7.1- this indicates that the current grade for a students is a grade 7, the .1 highlights that fact that this is a secure 7 grade.
+7.1- this indicates that the predicted grade for a students is a grade 7, the .1 highlights that fact that this is a secure 7 grade.

-7.2- This current grade is a 7 but it is not secure, ie there is a chance the student could achieve the grade below
+7.2- This predicted grade is a 7 but it is not secure, ie there is a chance the student could achieve the grade below

 There are also other qualifications studied at KS4 and they use the following assessment scheme: